Montyconnor/analytics/README.md

 - Implement data transformation/aggregation logic
 - Add basic authentication for API access
 - Include appropriate error handling

+**Implement comprehensive tests for your application (unit tests for components and API endpoints, integration tests for key user flows)**

+**Include a detailed explanation of your data architecture strategy for production scale in your documentation**

 ## Technical Specifications